-- 1 Shut down your computer.
-Disconnect the power adapter, phone cord, and any other cables connected to the computer. - 2 Turn the computer over and locate the release latches on either side of the battery.
-Slide both latches up.
-The battery should pop up slightly.
+1 Shut down your computer.
+Disconnect the power adapter, phone cord, and any other cables connected to the computer.
+Turn the computer over and remove the battery by giving the latch a quarter turn.

 Warning: The internal components of your PowerBook may be hot.
-If you have been using your PowerBook, wait 10 minutes after shutting it down to let the internal components cool down before continuing.
+If you have been using your PowerBook, wait 10 minutes after shutting down to let the internal components cool before continuing.

-3 Using a Phillips size 00 screwdriver, unscrew the memory door and remove it from the battery bay of your computer.
+2 Using a Phillips size 00 screwdriver, unscrew the memory door and remove it from the bottom of your computer.

-4 Touch a metal surface inside the computer to discharge any static electricity from your body.

-5 If you already have a memory card installed in the slot you wish to use, remove it.
+- 3 Touch a metal surface inside the computer to discharge any static electricity from your body. - 4 If you already have a memory card installed in the slot, remove it.
 Spread the tabs in the slot away from the notches in the memory card.
 The card should pop up slightly.

-Lift the memory card to a 30-degree angle and then gently slide the card out of the memory slot.
+5 Insert the new memory card into the slot at a 30-degree angle.
+Push the card to seat it fully into the slot.